jrsmth/plutus/README.md

-# plutus
-Electron Desktop App - Personal Finance
+# Plutus - Personal Finance Desktop App

 ## The application can now be downloaded from the electron app site (httpsdsvfSVfbv)